A Koopman framework for rare event simulation in stochastic differential equations: Importance sampling using the Koopman operator

 Now suppose that $\{\phi_i\}_{i = 1}^N$ are the computed sKO eigenfunctions, and let $\{x_j\}_{j = 1}^m$ denote the regression points.
 Let $\mathbf{f} = (f_1, \ldots, f_N) \in \R^N$ be the expansion coefficients in \eqref{eq:approxobservable}, $\mathbf{F}\in\R^m$ be evaluations of $f$ at the regression points, and $\mathbf{C}\in\R^{m\times N}$ be the design matrix with $\mathbf{C}_{ji} = \phi_i(x_j).$ We then solve the least-squares problem,

 Next, recall that the Doob transform requires the approximate KBE solution \eqref{eq:approxKBEsol} to be strictly positive.
 This property is not guaranteed by linear regression onto the eigenfunctions.
 One could add positivity constraints at the regression points to \eqref{eq:lsq}, but instead we correct ``afterwards'' by adding a constant to the approximate KBE solution produced by the regression.
 This correction does not impact the consistency of the sampling approach, because the constant function is always an sKO eigenfunction.
 The value of the approximated observable $\tilde{f}(x) = \sum_{i=1}^N f_i \phi_i(x)$ at each of the regression points can be found by computing $\mathbf{Cf}$.
-Assuming that the regression points sufficiently sample the relevant parts of the state space, we simply take the minimum of these values, denoted by $-\epsilon$, and replace the coefficient $f_1$ of the constant sKO eigenfunction with $f_1 + \max(\epsilon, 0)$.
+Assuming that the regression points sufficiently sample the relevant parts of the state space, we simply take the minimum of these values, denoted by $-\varepsilon$, and replace the coefficient $f_1$ of the constant sKO eigenfunction with $f_1 + \max(\varepsilon, 0)$.

 It is important to note that adding a positive constant to $\tilde{f}$ will not affect the \emph{direction} of the biasing function $\tilde{u}(t,x)$.
 The magnitude of $\tilde{u}$ will be diminished, however, since adding a constant increases the magnitude of the denominator in \eqref{eq:doobeigenfuncs}.
 This correction may thus cause the biasing to be too small to push the state into the rare event.
-To address this issue, we scale the biasing function by a multiplicative factor $c \ge 1$, to ensure that a sufficient number of trajectories reach the rare event when performing importance sampling; our final biasing is thus $\tilde{u}(t,x) = c\mathbf{B}(x)^*\nabla \log\tilde{\Phi}(t,x)$.
-In practice, we adjust $c$ after finding the Doob transform, by simulating small batches of the controlled system with different $c$ values and choosing a value such that a sufficient fraction of samples reach the rare event.
+To address this issue, we scale the biasing function by a multiplicative factor $c \ge 1$, to ensure that a sufficient \revi{fraction} of trajectories reach the rare event when performing importance sampling; our final biasing is thus $\tilde{u}(t,x) = c\mathbf{B}(x)^*\nabla \log\tilde{\Phi}(t,x)$.
+In practice, we adjust $c$ after finding the Doob transform, by simulating small batches of the controlled system with different $c$ values and choosing a value such that a sufficient fraction of samples (e.g., 0.2-0.6) reach the rare event. \revi{If $c$ is chosen too small, not many samples will reach the rare event and the resulting estimator will have a large variance.
+If $c$ is chosen too large, then too many samples will be pushed deeply into the rare event, but the resulting weights will be small.
+Since the estimator is unbiased, this implies that there will be at least one sample with a very large weight, which again implies that the estimator will have a large variance.
+We have observed that when the Doob transform is well approximated, the best factor $c$ is close to one, meaning that essentially no multiplicative correction is needed.
+In Section \ref{subsec:1Dexample}, we observe the impact of $c$, and justify our procedure for choosing its value, through an example. }

 Our approach is summarized in Algorithm \ref{alg:algorithm}.
 In the next section, we provide further details on our implementation of the regression method and explore how the numerical choices above affect the performance of importance sampling.